guruthree/cube-bench-classic/README.md

 ## Partition size

 If your Mac has as resolution higher than 640x480 at 256 colours, you will need to increase the partition size in order to run the application.
-This can either be done using Get Info (⌘I) in the Finder and entering a larger Preferred size, or during compilation going to the Project menu, selecting Set Project Type..., and entering a larger value in the Partition (K) field.
+This can either be done using Get Info (⌘I) in the Finder and entering a larger 'Preferred size', or during compilation going to the 'Project' menu, selecting 'Set Project Type...', and entering a larger value in the 'Partition (K)' field.

-A 512 K partition size is large for 800x600 at 256 colors, which is as high as I can test on real hardware.
+A 512 K partition size is fine for 800x600 at 256 colors, which is as high as I can test on real hardware.

 ## Usage